AlexandreRodriguesadm/RobotFramework_PetzProject/readme.md

-# projeto de automação de testes inteiramente em robot framework utilizando a browser library.
+# Automation project, completely in RobotFramwork, using the browser library.

 library browser (playright under the cloths)